-David Hall, the manager of our Charlottesville, Virginia retail store, gets to spend the most time with the ATV.
-With his crew, he entertains the crowds of fans at local college and high school football games.
-They also participate in other community events, like the Holiday and Independence Day parades and annual Dogwood Festival.
-The Crutchfield ATV is a welcome sight at just about any event, and after three years, local fans know what to expect when we roll onto the scene: lots of loud music and plenty of action from the t-shirt cannon.
+The Crutchfield ATV can be found at local college and high school football games all season long, plus other community events, like the Holiday and Independence Day parades and the annual Dogwood Festival.
+Wherever we go, folks in the area know what to expect when we roll onto the scene: lots of loud music and plenty of action from the t-shirt cannon.

 Fans go wild when the ATV rolls into the parking lot blasting out University of Virginia fight songs with an audio system designed and built by Kicker.
-Two Kicker MX700.5 amplifiers mounted on a custom rack under the hood power three pairs of 6-1/2-inch Kicker RS Series component speakers and two 10-inch Kicker L5 square subwoofers.
+And well they should.
+Two Kicker amplifiers mounted on a custom rack under the hood power three pairs of 6-1/2-inch Kicker component speakers and two 10-inch, square Kicker subwoofers.

 Four of the speakers are mounted in custom pods on top of the roll cage, facing out into the crowd.
-The other pair faces the driver and passenger, mounted in custom kick-panel enclosures in the Ranger.
-Two custom enclosures for the two subwoofers are mounted in the bed of the Ranger.
-The 10-inch L5 subs represent one of the audio upgrades over the old ATV, which had a single 12-inch L7 subwoofer mounted under the driver's seat.
+The other pair, mounted in custom kick-panel enclosures, faces the driver and passenger.
+Two custom enclosures house the two subwoofers mounted in the bed.
+The two 10-inch subs represent one of the audio upgrades over the old ATV, which had a single 12-inch L7 subwoofer mounted under the driver's seat.
 And as we all know, two 10's are louder than a single 12.

 The sound system uses its own Stinger power supply and battery, so it's completely independent of the Ranger's electrical system.
 Kicker even installed a digital voltmeter on the dash, so David can keep an eye on the power level when the motor is off.

-The twin MX700.5 amplifiers produce more than enough power to run all of the speakers and the subwoofers.
+The twin Kicker amps produce more than enough power to run all of the speakers and the subwoofers.
 Each of the six speaker pods gets 70 watts RMS, while each subwoofer feeds on 210 watts RMS.

-An Eclipse AVN-5510 in-dash navigation receiver drives the system, so the crew can entertain fans with a movie when they aren't rockin' out.
+An in-dash navigation receiver drives the system so the crew can entertain fans with a movie when they aren't rockin' out.
 The touchscreen controls make it easy for the crew to switch between songs and sources, and the stereo's 7-band equalizer gets the sound just right, even with the vehicle's open-air setup.

-People love the Ranger and its sound system, but it's the t-shirt cannon that draws the crowds.
-David loves entertaining the crowd as much as they love vying for the t-shirts.
-"If I point the gun to the left, the crowd goes left.
-If I sweep right, the crowd follows.
-It's a lot of fun for everyone involved."
+The fans love the Crutchfield ATV and its sound system, but it's the t-shirt cannon that draws the crowds.
+And that's totally okay.
+We love entertaining the crowd as much as they love vying for the t-shirts.
+When we sweep right, the crowd follows.
+It's a lot of fun for everyone involved.